KCendana/ComputingFundamentals2/README.md

-# ComputingFundamentals2CPP
-My second computer science class, continuing the development of my programming skills I've learned in CS1 using C++
+# Computing Fundamentals 2 CPP

+Class projects made during my second CS class!
+This time, I delve deeper into the world of programming in C++.

+*If you click on a project, you can see the instructions below.*

+Some topics covered:

+- CS1 Topics (Basic code such as variables, conditionals, loops, arrays, functions, etc)
+- Pointers
+- Classes
+- Polymorphism
+- Inheritance
+- Encapsulation
+- Data Abstraction
+- Exception Handling
+- Templates
+- Recursion